Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Smith collected 40 receiving yards in his one career matchup against the Football Team, 19.5 fewer than his over/under for Sunday's game.

-- Smith did not have a touchdown catch in that contest against the Football Team.
+- Smith did not have a touchdown catch in that game against the Football Team.

-- This week Smith will face the NFL's 30th-ranked pass defense (280.2 yards allowed per game).
+- The 280.2 yards per game the Football Team are allowing through the air makes them the NFL's 30th-ranked pass defense.

-- The Football Team's defense is 32nd in the NFL, allowing 2.2 passing touchdowns per game.
+- At 2.2 passing TDs allowed per game, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- Smith put together an 80-yard performance against the Giants last week on five catches (16 yards per catch) while being targeted seven times and scoring one touchdown.
+- Against the Giants last week, Smith was targeted seven times and totaled 80 yards on five receptions while scoring one touchdown.

-- Smith's stat line during his last three games includes 10 grabs for 135 yards and one touchdown.
-He averaged 45.0 yards per game, and was targeted 16 times.

 Smith's Philadelphia Teammates